Inverse Optimization: Theory and Applications: Data-Driven Inverse Optimization

 \subsection{Inverse optimization with non-parametric forward models}

-So far, all of the forward models introduced in this paper have been `parametric' models.
-That is, the objective function and constraints in the forward model are defined by specific functions (e.g., linear or quadratic) which contain a parameter that must be estimated.
-We now discuss non-parametric estimation, which in the context of inverse optimization, consists of forward models where the objective or the constraints do not have a parametric form.

-\citet{bertsimas2015data} propose a non-parametric method using kernel functions to model a forward optimization objective.
-Kernel functions are well-studied for non-parametric models in machine learning.
-A kernel $K: \field{R}^n \times \field{R}^n \rightarrow \field{R}$ is a similarity function that can be used to compare a given point $\bx$ with another one in the data set $\bhx_i$ (see~\citet{scholkopf2001learning} and~\citet{hastie2009elements} for reviews from a machine learning perspective).
-In inverse optimization, a non-parametric objective is modeled indirectly by representing the gradient $\nabla_{\bx} f(\bx)$ as a linear combination of kernels with respect to the observed decisions:
+\citet{bertsimas2015data} consider non-parametric kernel functions to model a forward optimization objective.
+A kernel $K: \field{R}^n \times \field{R}^n \rightarrow \field{R}$ is a similarity function that can compare a given point $\bx$ with another $\bhx_i$ in the data set (see~\citet{scholkopf2001learning} and~\citet{hastie2009elements} for reviews from a machine learning perspective).
+In inverse optimization, a non-parametric objective can be modeled indirectly by representing the gradient $\nabla_{\bx} f(\bx)$ as a linear combination of kernels with respect to the observed decisions:

-This representation is non-parametric because we cannot obtain a closed form of objective $f(\bx)$ from~\eqref{eq:kernel_forward_objective}.
-Thus, kernel methods reduce the interpretability of the estimated forward model, but instead offers tremendous modeling flexibility in that we can characterize the gradient of an arbitrary convex function using~\eqref{eq:kernel_forward_objective}.
-Thus, kernel-based forward models may prove valuable in applications where the inverse optimizer does not have a clear structural understanding of an agent's decision-making process (e.g., whether it is quadratic, linear, or geometric).
+Non-parametric representations do not permit a closed form of objective $f(\bx)$ from~\eqref{eq:kernel_forward_objective} and can reduce forward model interpretability at the trade-off of flexibility by being able to characterize the gradient of an arbitrary convex function.
+Thus, kernel-based forward models are valuable when we do not have a clear structural understanding of an agent's decision-making process.

-We make several observations regarding kernel representations.
 While the inverse optimization literature has primarily explored kernel representations of forward optimization objectives for Inverse Variational Inequality problems, kernel representations can be used in conjunction with any loss functions that depend on computing gradients of a forward objective.
 Furthermore, note that the kernel representation is linear in the kernel weights, meaning that the use of a kernel function typically will not increase the computational complexity of the inverse optimization problem.
 Finally, inverse optimization problems for estimating constraints often require gradient representations of the constraint functions (e.g., Inverse KKT).
 Consequently, non-parametric techniques can also be used to model constraints in such settings.